samcoppini/Glass-Interpreter/README.md

 Glass Interpreter
 =================
 An interpreter written in C++ for the esoteric programming language, [Glass](https://esolangs.org/wiki/Glass).
+It offers many extensions and improvements compared to the reference interpreter.
+See [notes.md](./notes.md) for a list of the differences from the reference implementation.

 ## Usage:
     usage: glass glass_file [args...]